evisvasiu/GPRS-Weather-Station/README.md

 # lilygo_sim800l_weather-station

-Creating a remote weather station using the Lilygo SIM800l board
+A remote weather station using the Lilygo SIM800l board

 Sensors: